Highest Grossing Bollywood Movies Of 2018

 Smitten by the box office bug?
 Don’t miss reading our compilation of highest grossing Bollywood movies this year.

 Well, here’s the latest update on Top 10 Highest Grossers of 2018.
-So far 3 films have made a grand entry in the table.
-We have a lot more on our plate for this year.
+So far 3 films have crossed the 200 crore mark in the table.
+We have a lot more left on our plate for this year.

 Check out the Top 10 Highest Grossers of this year: